Sumo

 Yokozuna Dohyo-iri ceremony

-Each wrestler of Makuuchi and Juryo has 15 matches.
+The wrestler of Juryo and Makuuchi has 15 matches.

-They fight against different oppositions in the period.
+They fight against different oppositions in the tournament.

 Therefore, Oozumo is similar to league competition.

-Especially the matches of Yokozuna and Oozeki each other are planned at the end of the period as big matches.
+So, the matches of Yokozuna and Oozeki each other are planned as big matches around the time as big matches.

 The schedule of a day is the following.

-Some matches by wreslers out of rank start at around 8:00.
+Some matches by young wreslers out of division start at around 8:00.

 They are the debut matches of the new wrestlers.